OrangeX4/NJUAI-Notes/English/LS Homework/Unit 4.2.md

 Compared to other means like calling and talking face-to-face, Instant Message have severals benefits.

 Firstly, we can texting messages to our friends without worrying about disturbing others when I am out.
-It is very embarrassed for one to make a call in public.
+It is very embarrassed for me to make a call in public.
 Secondly, it is more convenient for us to send a message to other one than e-mail, because e-mail is written formally.
 Thirdly, you can edit the text you want to send and recall the wrong message.

 After all, I think Instant Message is the best means of communication.